 This page/website may contain links to other resources on the Internet.
 Those links are provided as citations and aids to help you identify and locate other Internet resources that may be of interest, and are not intended to state or imply that Anthony William, Medical Medium recommends, supports, sponsors, or is in any way affiliated or associated with any person or entity associated with those links, or is legally authorized to use any trade name, registered trademark, logo, legal or official seal, or copyrighted symbol that may be reflected in the links.

 You may also contact us through our website at www.medicalmedium.com Please remember that Internet e-mail is not secure and you may wish to take steps to encrypt sensitive or confidential materials before sending them on the Internet.

 Let me digest that down to the basics:

 - Anthony William, the Medical Medium, completely lacks any credentials in any area of medicine, including junk medicine like naturopathy or chiropractic.

-- The FDA has not reviewed or been provided with any data whatsoever that William has the ability to diagnose disease nor the skills to treat those diseases.
+- The FDA has not reviewed or been provided with any data whatsoever that the Medical Medium has the ability to diagnose disease nor the skills to treat those diseases.

-- His medical information is not vetted by anyone with a biomedical background.
+- His medical information is not vetted by anyone with a biomedical science background.